 Instructions

+- Shape the dough.
 Dump the dough out onto a floured surface.
-Divide into two equal pieces, flatten into rectangles and cover with plastic wrap.
-Put the dough in the fridge for at least 30 minutes to firm up.
-While you wait, make the fig jam.
+Divide it into two equal pieces, flatten it into rectangles, and cover them with plastic wrap.
+Refrigerate the dough for at least 30 minutes to firm up.

-Trim the stems off of the figs, roughly chop and add them to a small saucepan.
-Add the water, sugar, honey, brandy, and orange zest.
-Bring to a boil, then reduce to a simmer and cook until the figs are softened , and the mixture starts to thicken, about 10 minutes.
+- Cook the filling.
+While the dough is in the fridge, make the filling.
+Trim the stems off the figs, roughly chop them, and add them to a small saucepan.
+Add the water, sugar, honey, and orange zest.
+Bring to a boil, then reduce to a simmer and cook until the figs are softened and the liquid has reduced, about 5-10 minutes.
 Transfer to a blender or food processor and pulse until smooth.
+If the filling is at all watery, put it back in the pot and continue to simmer until thick.
+Then, put the filling in the fridge to cool.

 - Prep Time: 75 minutes